-If a UE is configured with a LAA Scell, the UE shall apply the procedures described in this clause assuming frame structure type 1 for the LAA Scell unless stated otherwise.
+If a UE is configured with a LAA Scell or MF cell, the UE shall apply the procedures described in this clause assuming frame structure type 1 for the LAA Scell or MF cell unless stated otherwise.

 For FDD, there shall be a maximum of 8 downlink HARQ processes per serving cell.